Wills

 • Named guardian for minor children and other dependents

-Listing Assets in Your Will
+How to List Assets in Your Will Effectively

 Your list of significant assets should include things like bank accounts, real estate, investments, and items of significant monetary value.
 If you own things with significant sentimental value but not much actual value – like a family heirloom – you should include these too!